ahmedjjameel/CarSim-Simulink-Co-Simulation/README.md

 ### CarSim – Simulink Co-Simulation Model with Two Vehicles

 This simulation is based on datasets included in CarSim; it uses two Run Control datasets, each linked to a different vehicle, and both linked to the same Simulink model.
-The two Run Control datasets are in the Datasets category Simulink and LabVIEW Models with titles that begin with Radar Active Cruise    (Figure 1).
+The two Run Control datasets are in the Datasets category Simulink and LabVIEW Models with titles that begin with Radar Active Cruise as shown below in Figure 1.

 ![fig1](https://user-images.githubusercontent.com/81799459/205432329-bcea3649-e907-4caf-8566-cad8a46c812d.jpg)